partikelir/technocrat/readme.md

 To create a new production-ready distribution under `pendrell/dist/pendrell` use `gulp dist`.
 This can also be tested locally using a variation on the symbolic link command above.

-Pendrell uses vanilla Sass (no Compass) alongside [Kipple](https://github.com/synapticism/kipple), my zygotic library of Sass hacks, and [Normalize.css](https://necolas.github.io/normalize.css/).
+Pendrell uses vanilla Sass (sans Compass) alongside [Kipple](https://github.com/synapticism/kipple), my zygotic library of Sass hacks, and [Normalize.css](https://necolas.github.io/normalize.css/), among other projects.
+Have a look at `bower.json` and `composer.json` for a full list.